Why Do Most Attempts At Behavioural Change Fail?

 Always include a secondary CTA as people like to have a choice and you need to allow for those users who are not yet ready to commit.
 The above homepage from theidol.com prominently displays a primary and secondary CTA to give users the choice.
 This helps behavioural change because relevant triggers are clearly visible for most visitors.

-So many websites have auto-sliders or carousels on homepages that you would be forgiven for assuming that they must be an effective means of communicating multiple products or value propositions.
+So many websites have auto-sliders or carousels on homepages.
+You would be forgiven for assuming that they must be an effective means of communicating multiple products or value propositions.
 Management love them because they can allow them to avoid making difficult decisions about what should be on their homepage.

 Here is the carousel on Very.co.uk which changes every few seconds as the user is reading the text.
 This can also be annoying to visitors if they are not fast readers.